Propsowicz/csStorage/README.md

 ```

 ### Builder
-To execute CRUD operations using csStorage You need to initialize a new csContextBuilder<T> class instance.
+To execute CRUD operations using csStorage You must initialize a new csContextBuilder<T> class instance.

 ```
     var contextCatBuilder = new csContextBuilder<Cat>();
 ```

-When You need to change the path of csv file storage You can just override a ```SetDirectoryPath()``` method.
+When You need to change the path of csv file storage You can simply override a ```SetDirectoryPath()``` method.

 ```
     public class CsContextDogBuilder<Dog> : csContextBuilder<Dog>